-Add remaining butter & brown sugar with the sliced peach and lemon juice to the hot sautee pan.
+3. Add remaining butter and brown sugar with the sliced peach and lemon juice to the hot sautee pan.
 Stir peaches, and cook until soft, about 4-5 minutes.

-Peaches will be evenly coated with sauce, sauce will thicken, and peaches will become soft.
-Remove from heat, and pour in same bowl with the crumble topping.
-Top with ice cream if desired.
+4. Peaches will be evenly coated with sauce, sauce will thicken, and peaches will become soft.

-- Just dump all crumble ingredients in together, I made this once by toasting the oats in melted butter & sugar and once by adding all ingredients at once.
-They turned out the same, so save your time and just dump all the ingredients in together.
+- Dump all crumble ingredients in together, I made this once by toasting the oats in melted butter & sugar and once by adding all ingredients at once.
+They turned out the same, so save your time with this hack.

 - Go big and get some locally grown seasonal peaches.
 This simple dessert is even better with really flavorful, ripe peaches.

-Crumble toppings are usually a bit more dense & cakey than a crisp topping is.
-This skillet topping is a bit cakey because you add flour, and it’s very crisp because you quickly toast the oats in butter & brown sugar.
+Peach cobbler usually has a cake like topping, and peach crumble has a crumbly oat topping.
+This skillet topping is very crisp because you quickly toast the oats in butter & brown sugar.

 Unlike me, if you do have leftovers or decide to double or triple the recipe, it's really great heated up the next day & served with ice cream again.
 Or, I love adding a dollop or more of yogurt to my leftover crisps to eat as a breakfast.